wp-plugins/pinterest-block/readme.txt

 Tags: pinterest, social, block, protect
 Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 1.0.0
+Stable tag: trunk

-Block selected posts and pages categories from getting pinned on Pinterest.
+Block selected posts and pages from getting pinned on Pinterest.

 == Description ==

-Block selected posts and pages categories from getting pinned on Pinterest.
+Block selected posts and pages from getting pinned on Pinterest.

 ### Pinterest Block Features: ###